This recipe for kousa mahshi (stuffed zucchini or squash) is a delicious meal! It's a popular Middle Eastern dish in Syria, Jordan, and Lebanon.

 They reheat easily on the stovetop or in the microwave.
 You can serve them warm or at room temperature.

 Links on some posts are affiliate links and as an Amazon Associate I earn from qualifying purchases.

 Specialty Ingredients - for this recipe you'll need to find small marrow or zucchini.
-In the US, you can use Mexican calabacitas/tatume (choose ones that are small and slender).
-In the Middle East and Europe, use the Lebanese squash (koosa).
+In the US, you can use Mexican squash, called calabacitas or tatume (choose ones that are small and slender).
+In the Middle East and Europe, use Lebanese squash (koosa).